CurtisNewbie/Little-Tools-and-Projects/QRGenerator/Readme.txt

 This is a maven project.
 To use it, you will need to install maven.
-Once you have maven installed, navigate to the QRGenerator directory, and then execute the following command in your prompt: "mvn clean compile exec:java".
+Once you have maven installed, navigate to the "QRGenerator/my-app" directory, and then execute the following command in your prompt: "mvn clean compile exec:java".
 It should be up and running.